-Accounts receivable on our consolidated balance sheets consist of accounts receivable for our logistic services an account receivable for cash collected by the delivery service providers on behalf of the Group under the cash-on-delivery product sales within PRC.
+Accounts receivable on our consolidated balance sheets consist of accounts receivable for our logistic services and account receivable for cash collected by the delivery service providers on behalf of the Group under the cash-on-delivery product sales within PRC.
 The Group considers many factors in assessing the collectability of its accounts receivable, such as the age of the amounts due, the customer's payment history, creditworthiness, financial conditions of the customers and industry trend.
 An allowance for doubtful accounts is recorded in the period in which a loss is determined to be probable.
-As of December 31, 2015 and 2016, the Company has determine the risk of uncollected receivable is remote.
+As of December 31, 2016 and 2017, the Company has determined the risk of uncollected receivable is remote.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2014, 2015 AND 2016 (U.S. dollars in thousands, except share data and per share data, or otherwise noted)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2015, 2016 AND 2017

+(U.S. dollars in thousands, except share data and per share data, or otherwise noted)